jackyzha0/quartz/content/configuration.md

 By adding, removing, and reordering plugins from the `tranformers`, `filters`, and `emitters` fields, you can customize the behaviour of Quartz.

 > [!note]
-> Note that each node is modified by every transformer *in order*.
+> Each node is modified by every transformer *in order*.
 Some transformers are position-sensitive so you may need to take special note of whether it needs come before or after any other particular plugins.

 Additionally, plugins may also have their own configuration settings that you can pass in.
 For example, the [[Latex]] plugin allows you to pass in a field specifying the `renderEngine` to choose between Katex and MathJax.